 At Alpengirl, we say ‘Travel to camp is the adventure before the adventure.’
 Whether a camper has traveled independently before or not, this portion of getting to camp can present great opportunity to flex her independence and safely test her wherewithal.

 For girls (and parents) not quite ready to navigate airports alone, or who desire an added level of confidence to the travel experience, especially for a novice - we suggest utilizing the Unaccompanied Minor travel option.
 This option is provided as an add-on to airline travel.
-Unaccompanied minors are escorted by a designated airline representative from the moment they leave you to the moment they are greeted at the airport by camp staff.
+Unaccompanied minors are escorted by a designated airline representative from the moment they leave their parent/guardian to the moment they are greeted at the airport by camp staff.

 In considering whether your daughter is ready for multiple nights away from home, you should take into account whether she has spent nights away from you before, and make your decision partly based on how she has behaved during those separations and how she felt after.
-These considerations can greatly inform your decision.
+These past experiences can greatly inform your decision.